inspectionpress/inspection.press/README.md

 - Public/admin agreement signing routes
 - Agreement sent/signed automation events
 - Payment/agreement gating patterns for delivery flows
+- Multiple agreement records per inspection/service agreement relationship
+- Version numbers for inspection agreements
+- Stable signed-agreement document snapshots generated from merge fields
+- Pricing totals saved to agreement records for historical context
+- Automatic agreement lifecycle handling after pricing or service changes
+- Signed current agreements can be voided when pricing changes and replaced with a fresh version
+- Unsigned outdated agreements can be retired or moved aside without blocking the current agreement
+- Manual new-version creation from the admin inspection screen
+- Admin controls for viewing a specific version, downloading a specific version, voiding, unvoiding, and trashing agreement records
+- Public signed-agreement document and PDF routes that can render the authoritative version or a specific historical version

 ### Contractor Compensation